bihe/ninja-mongodb/README.md

 =====================
 Morphia is a lightweight type-safe library for mapping Java objects to/from MongoDB.

-This is an easly plugable module for the Ninja web framework to work with morphia and mongodb by providing a convinent service.
+This is an easly plugable module for the Ninja web framework to work with morphia and mongodb by providing a convinent service, providing you with all dependencies and some testing resources.

 Getting started
 ---------------